One of the biggest questions 21st century Christians have to deal with is this: Is God violent?

 For Christians, the key to the question about the Bible, God, and violence is Jesus.
 There are many who claim that the Bible doesn’t need to be interpreted because it says what it says.

-There is one main probably with this idea – Jesus.
+There is one main problem with this idea – Jesus.

 There’s a story about Jesus walking on a road with two disciples to a city called Emmaus.
 Jesus was just killed and now resurrected.
 The disciples didn’t recognize him, so that talked with him as if he were a stranger.
 They talked about how sad they were that Jesus was killed.
 How did Jesus respond to their grief?
 The story says that he “interpreted to them the things about himself in all of the scriptures.”